Stacy Drury, MD, PhD

 Years at Tulane:

-Dr. Drury explores the interaction of genetic and epigenetic factors with early experience and how this interaction shapes neurodevelopment and long term outcomes in children.
-Her clinical and translational research focuses on improving outcomes in at risk children by providing an enhanced understanding of the interaction between early life experiences, the stress response systems, and neurodevelopment.
+Dr. Drury explores how the interaction of genetic and epigenetic factors with early experience shapes neurodevelopment and long term health outcomes in children.
+Her clinical practice and translational research focuses on improving long-term outcomes in at-risk children and infants through an enhanced understanding of the interaction between early life experiences, the stress response systems, and child health and neurodevelopment.